 This means that your current domain credentials are used whenever needed.
-If you start ControlUp as a local (non-domain) user, you will be prompted for the FQDN of your Active Directory domain and valid domain credentials, which are mandatory for working with ControlUp.
+If you start the Real-Time Console as a local (non-domain) user, you will be prompted for the FQDN of your Active Directory domain and valid domain credentials, which are mandatory for working with ControlUp.

-- ControlUp uses your Active Directory logon information to determine the rights and permissions that will be applied to your console.
+- ControlUp uses your Active Directory login information to determine the rights and permissions that will be applied to your Real-Time Console.
 The Security Policy of ControlUp is based exclusively on Active Directory accounting.

 ControlUp supports managing computers from different Active Directory domains and forests.
 Even computers that belong to multiple untrusted Active Directory domains and forests can be managed within the same console, provided that you have sufficient credentials to manage computers in those domains and forests.
 All that is needed is an Active Directory connection, which consists of a domain FQDN and valid credentials.

 The AD connections tab of the Settings window can also be used to enable ControlUp organizations to span multiple Active Directory forests.
-Every time you log into ControlUp, the list of available organizations is determined based on the Active Directory forest by which your Windows session is currently authenticated.
-If you create a new ControlUp organization from forest A and then later open ControlUp from a computer logged into forest B, that organization will not be visible on the logon wizard.
+Every time you log into the Real-Time Console, a list of available organizations is determined based on the Active Directory forest from which your Windows session is currently authenticated.
+If you create a new ControlUp organization from forest A and then later open the Real-Time Console from a computer logged into forest B, that organization will not be visible on the logon wizard.

-- Log into your ControlUp organization
+- Log into your ControlUp organization.

 - Using the AD Connections tab of the Settings window, create an AD connection to forest B while providing valid credentials.
 Click OK.

 - Edit the newly created AD connection.
-Select the Trust tab and enable the checkbox next to “Allow users from “<forest B>” to login to organizations created in “<forest A>”.
+Select the Trust tab and enable the checkbox next to “Allow users from “<forest B>” to log in to organizations created in “<forest A>”.
 Click OK.

-- Now open ControlUp in a Windows session logged into forest B. Your ControlUp organization should be visible on the organizations drop-down list.
+- Now open ControlUp in a Windows session logged into forest B. Your ControlUp organization should be visible on the organization's drop-down list.